Dread Central

 Dread Central is an American website founded in 2006 that is dedicated to horror fiction news, interviews, and reviews.
 It covers horror films, comics, novels, and toys.
 Dread Central has won the Rondo Hatton Classic Horror Award for Best Website four times and was selected as AMC's Site of the Week in 2008.

 History

 Dread Central was founded on July 4, 2006.
 When a venture to create a horror-themed cable television channel stalled, the web team left and established their own news site.
-On September 30, 2019, Jonathan Barkan announced he was stepping down as editor-in-chief.
-As of December 2021, Mary Beth McAndrews is now Editor-in-Chief and Josh Korngut is managing editor.